yogendrahexo/ART/README.md

 Now you can run the "Temporal Clue" example in `/examples/temporal-clue.ipynb`.

-It has been tested with the Hermes 2 Theta Llama 3 8B model on a 1xH100 instance.
+It has been tested with the `NousResearch/Hermes-2-Theta-Llama-3-8B` model on a 1xH100 instance.

+You can monitor training progress with Weights & Biases at https://wandb.ai/your-wandb-username/agent-reinforcement-training.

 You should see immediate improvement in `val/reward` after one iteration.

+If you run into any issues, the training output is set to maximum verbosity.
+Copying the outputs such as the vLLM or torchtune logs, or copying/screenshotting the plotted packed tensors, may help me debug the issue.